canaryhealth/pyramid_jitt/doc/manual.rst

 you to use the JITT loader.

 The JITT loader is normally included in the initial construction of the initial HTML base page.
-It then exposes a `.ready` JavaScript function that is used to specify a callback that is invoked when the ``inline`` and ``deferred`` (if any) templates have been loaded.
-Here is a `Mako`_ example of how to add the JITT loader to your "webapp" HTML application and how to hook into it with a callback:
+It then exposes a ``.ready()`` JavaScript function that is used to specify a callback that is invoked when the ``inline`` and ``deferred`` (if any) templates have been loaded.
+Here is a `Mako`_ example of how to add the JITT loader to your HTML application in the "webapp" realm and hook into it with a callback:

 .. code:: mako